muratk3n/thirdwave/en/README.md

 ---

-This is good.. and a half a bil from US..
+This is good.. and half a bil from US..

 "G-7 leaders to pledge 1 billion doses of Covid vaccines to low-income nations"